Moxh3/pybytewatt/README.md

 async def main():
     # Create an instance with a custom timeout of 15 seconds
-    async with ByteWattAPIClient("your_username", "your_password", "auth_signature", "auth_timestamp", timeout=15.0) as client:
+    async with ByteWattAPIClient("your_username", "your_password", timeout=15.0) as client:
         try:
             battery_data = await client.get_battery_data()
             print(battery_data)